What Are Conductive Coatings?

 1. EMI Shielding

-Electronic devices in an optical system are usually sensitive to electromagnetic radiation.
-Conductive coatings act as transparent shielding layer, rejecting EMI while preserving optical transparency, making them critical in many defense, aerospace, and medical imaging systems.
+Glass optics effectively “break” the Faraday cage of an opto-electronic system, exposing the internal electronics to EMI damage.
+Conductive coatings solve this problem by acting as transparent shielding layer, rejecting EMI while preserving optical transparency, making them critical in many defense, aerospace, and medical imaging systems.
 In this configuration, a low sheet resistance film with a low impedance path to ground is desired.

 2. Heated Optics & Anti-Fog Solutions